things-to-do

 Even if you're not a huge art buff, it's hard not to be impressed by the sheer creativity on display.

-Downstairs, you can peek at ancient ruins uncovered during the museum's construction, and nearby, the Casa Natal (Picasso's birthplace) adds a more personal touch with family photos and early keepsakes.
+Downstairs, you can peek at ancient ruins uncovered during the museum's construction.
+Nearby, the Casa Natal (Picasso's birthplace) adds a more personal touch with family photos and early keepsakes.
+Book tickets online in advance to skip the queues.

 13. Snap a Photo With Picasso at the Famous Statue